 The rickety bus stops in Salloum, a small town in the far west of Egypt.
 From here private pick-up trucks shuttle passengers further up the mountain to the Libyan border.
 Although we have overstayed our Egyptian visa for a few days we pass immigration without any questions and are suddenly almost alone in a stretch of no-man’s land.
 In a solitary building that screams “Duty Free” in huge blue letters from its wall, a fat man in a chequered shirt shifts huge boxes marked “Wellington” around an otherwise empty storage space.
 “Hello!
 Come in!” he waves friendly.
 Wellington, a local cigarette brand?
 Egyptian vodka that has escaped our attention so far?
-We wave back and proceed westwards.
+We wave back and proceed westwards into Libya.

 At the Libyan side of the border, throngs of men, most of them Egyptians, stand about in groups, pushing and shoving.
 Some fat old Berber women in colourful clothes with tattooed faces who carry their bundles with cords strung around their foreheads get passed through quickly.
 The Libyan officers wearing gangster-like black leather jackets and slick sunglasses curiously inspect our passports and lead us to yet another office until finally we get the important entry stamp.

 Our ten day transit visa gave us just enough time to rush along the 2000 km long coast, visiting Cyrene, Apollonia and Tolmeita in the East, as well as Leptis Magna, Sabratha and Tripoli in the West.